jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 **Compliance with removal order**

 ### 220 Compliance with removal order
-(1) If no notice of objection to a removal order is lodged under section 217(1), or if the Court confirms an order under section 218(1) with or without variation, the respondent must—
+(1) If no notice of objection to a removal order is lodged under section 217(1), or if the court confirms an order under section 218(1) with or without variation, the respondent must—
   (a) comply with a removal order within the period specified in the order; and (b) unless the order directs otherwise, pay all the costs and expenses of complying with the order.
 (2) If the respondent fails to comply with a removal order, the applicant, without further notice, and using the force that is reasonable in the circumstances, may—
-  (a) enter the place where the fence, structure, or vegetation is situated and any portion of the adjoining land if reasonably necessary and authorised by the Court in the removal order; and
+  (a) enter the place where the fence, structure, or vegetation is situated and any portion of the adjoining land if reasonably necessary and authorised by the court in the removal order; and
   (b) remove or alter the fence, structure, or vegetation, or arrange for its removal or alteration in accordance with the terms of the removal order; and
   (c) sell or otherwise dispose of structures or materials salvaged in complying with the order; and (d) after allowing for any money received under paragraph (c), recover the costs and expenses incurred in carrying out the terms of the removal order as a debt from the respondent.